e2nIEE/pandapower/doc/powerflow/ac.rst

 - "fdxb" fast-decoupled (pypower implementation)
 - "helm" holomorphic embedded loadflow method (Copyright (C) 2019 Tulio Molina tuliojose8@gmail.com and Juan José Ortega juanjoseop10@gmail.com)

-All of these algorithm provide pro and cons, the user can select an algorithm via :code:`runpp(algorithm="nr", ...)` If the algorithm option is not given, "nr" is selected as a default.
+An algorithm might be better suited for a peculiar use case.
+The user can select an algorithm via :code:`runpp(algorithm="nr", ...)`
+If the algorithm option is not given, "nr" is selected as a default.
 Please note, not all features / power system elements are equally supported in all solvers.
 The most feature complete at the moment is "nr".